open-telemetry/opentelemetry-collector-contrib/exporter/clickhouseexporter/README.md

 # ClickHouse Exporter

 **Status: experimental**

 Supported pipeline types: logs.

 This exporter supports sending OpenTelemetry logs to [ClickHouse](https://clickhouse.com/).
+It will also support spans and metrics in the future.

 Note:
-Always add [batchprocessor](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor/batchprocessor) to collector pipeline, as Clickhouse [recommend](https://clickhouse.com/docs/en/introduction/performance/#performance-when-inserting-data ) inserting data in packets of at least 1000 rows, or no more than a single request per second.
+Always add [batch-processor](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor/batchprocessor) to collector pipeline, as [ClickHouse document says:](https://clickhouse.com/docs/en/introduction/performance/#performance-when-inserting-data)
+> We recommend inserting data in packets of at least 1000 rows, or no more than a single request per second.
+When inserting to a MergeTree table from a tab-separated dump, the insertion speed can be from 50 to 200 MB/s.

 ## Configuration options

 The following settings are required:

-- `address` (no default): The ClickHouse server address.
+- `dsn` (no default): The ClickHouse server DSN (Data Source Name), for example `tcp://127.0.0.1:9000?username=user&password=qwerty&database=default`
-- `database` (default="default"): is the database name write data.
+   For tcp protocol reference: [ClickHouse/clickhouse-go#dsn](https://github.com/ClickHouse/clickhouse-go#dsn).
+   For http protocol reference: [mailru/go-clickhouse/#dsn](https://github.com/mailru/go-clickhouse/#dsn).

 The following settings can be optionally configured:

-- `username` (default=""): The username to connect ClickHouse.
-- `password` (default=""): The password to connect ClickHouse.
-- `ca_file` (default=""): the cert file path to connect ClickHouse.
-- `ttl` (default=0): The data time-to-live in days, 0 means no ttl.
+- `ttl_days` (default=0): The data time-to-live in days, 0 means no ttl.
 - `timeout` (default = 5s): The timeout for every attempt to send data to the backend.
 - `retry_on_failure`
     - `enabled` (default = true)